 With the multiplier method, the court will multiply the total amount of economic compensation by a specific number, typically between 1.5 and 5.
 The multiplier number depends on the severity of the pain and suffering.
 For example, imagine your total economic losses are $100,000, and the multiplier is 1.5.
 In this case, total compensation would be $150,000 ($100,000 x 1.5).

 The point of the multiplier method is to calculate pain and suffering compensation proportional to your economic losses.
 The exact value of the multiplier depends on several features, including injury severity, the offender’s degree of fault, and lifestyle impacts.
-Your attorney can argue for a higher multiplier to accurately reflect the degree of your pain and emotional distress.
+Your attorney can argue for a higher multiplier to reflect your pain and emotional distress accurately.Â

 Per Diem Method